bogdan-marian/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 My first step was to use the suggested NVIDIA network.
 I thought this model might be appropriate because it was pacifically designed for self driving cars and tested with very promising result on real cars.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.